Yvee1/hascard/README.md

 After finishing a deck, there is an option to create new decks from the correctly answered or incorrectly answered cards, or both.
 The correct cards of a file named `deck.txt` are stored in `deck+.txt` in the same folder, and the incorrect ones in the file `deck-.txt`.
 Make sure you do not have files of those names that you want to keep since these _will_ be overwritten.

 ### CLI
 The CLI provides two commands, `run` and `import`.
 The `hascard run` is essentially the same as just `hascard`, but the `run` command can be given a file to run the application on directly.
-Instead of specifying the parameters in a menu, they are CLI options.
+When run on a file directly, parameters like whether to shuffle the deck are specified via CLI options instead of in a menu.

 As an example, say you have a file `deck.txt` with lots of cards in it and you want to review 5 random ones, you can use `hascard run deck -s -a 5`.
 Here `-s` shuffles the deck and `-a 5` specifies we only want to look at 5 of them.
+For more info, see `hascard run --help`.

 #### Importing decks
 If you have decks in a different format, you might want to convert them into files compatible with hascard.
 Currently tab-seperated files can be converted to definition or open question cards.
 For example [Quizlet](https://quizlet.com/) decks can be exported to this format.
 As an example, the following file